-We understand that although the total number of calories we eat certainly impacts our health (eating less will make you lose weight), WHAT those calories are made of is just as important, if not more so.
+We eat real food.
+We understand that although the total number of calories we eat certainly impacts our health, WHAT those calories are made of is just as important, if not more so.

-Plan out what kind of super hero you want to be, pick your own super power, and work every day towards becoming that hero.
-I have NO doubt in my mind that if you’re willing to dedicate yourself to the cause 1o0%, you will accomplish your goals.
+We plan out what kind of superhero we want to be, pick our own super power, and work every day toward becoming that hero.
+Those who are willing to dedicate themselves to the cause will get results.
+Settling is not an option.

-If the idea of spending two hours on a treadmill sounds like hell to you, don’t do it!
-If you don’t like lifting weights (after giving it a FAIR CHANCE), don’t do it!
 Find something that makes you happy, gets your heart pumping, and will keep you in shape.
 There is something out there for everybody, so keep searching and keep pushing until you find something that drives you to succeed.
 Yoga, karate, cycling, Belegarth, whatever it is—find it and do it.
 This is a crucial part of an adventurous life!

 We’re all in this together, and we’re here to support each other.

 If you are training or leveling up your life with friends in real life or online, pick them up when they’re down, motivate them when they’re tired, push them when they need encouragement, and yell when they need tough love.
 They’ll do the same for you one day, and we’ll all be better off because of it.

 Never leave your wingman.

-If you’re a gamer, keep gaming (unless your addiction has become truly unhealthy).
-If you’re a family man, you better put your kid’s soccer game before a trip to the gym.
-We all have things that we love in life, that are important to us, that make us who we are.
+If you’re a gamer, keep gaming.
+If you’re a family man, you better show up at your kid’s soccer game instead of staying late at work.
+We all have things we love in life, things that are important to us, that make us who we are.
 As long as these things aren’t detrimental to our health, then I encourage you to keep doing them.
-However, we know that our health and wellness is a huge part of why we’re successful in other areas of life, which is why we can always carve out at least 20 minutes a day to get a workout done.
+We also have obligations to our families, employers, and friends—we do what we say and we say what we do.

 Too many people blame their unfortunate situation on the government, the weather, their genetics, global warming, the economy, their parents, etc. Not us.
-We don’t expect anything to be handed to us on a silver platter; we are not owed anything by anybody.
-In fact, I’d go as far to say that it’s our responsibility as humans to live the best life possible.
+We don’t expect anything to be handed to us; we are not owed anything by anybody.
+In fact, it’s our responsibility as humans to live the best life possible.